 Advocates bureau "Cierech, Neviadouski and Partners" provides various legal services for business, focusing on issues of civil, taxation, investment, and customs laws, currency regulations, as well as other fields of law.

-Our advocates (attorneys-at-law) advise clients on issues of civil, taxation, investment, and customs laws, currency regulations, as well as other fields of law; prepare of contracts, agreements, claims, reclamations, complaints and other documents of legal nature; represent clients in courts, arbitration courts as well as in other organizations and state bodies; provide other legal assistance that clients may need.
+Our advocates (attorneys-at-law) advise clients on issues of civil, taxation, investment, and customs laws, currency regulations, as well as other fields of law; prepare of contracts, agreements, claims, reclamations, complaints and other documents of legal nature; represent clients in courts, arbitration institutions as well as in other organizations and state bodies; also they provide other legal assistance that clients may need.

 In order to find out more about our areas of expertise, please choose the practice you need to know about.

 The attorney-client privilege is the core principle of relationship between advocates of AB "Cierech, Neviadouski and Partners" and clients that guarantees confidentiality of communications between a client and an attorney.

 According to the legislation on advocate's activities of the Republic of Belarus, the attorney-client privilege protects:

 the issues in connection with which the client has requested assistance of an attorney-at-law;

 the content of consultations, explanations and other information provided by the attorney-at-law to the client;